Stephen Neal: Football career

-First stint with Patriots
+New England Patriots (first stint)

-Despite not playing football in college, Neal was signed by the New England Patriots on July 23, 2001 as an undrafted free agent.
+Despite not playing football in college, Neal was signed by the New England Patriots on July 23, 2001, as an undrafted free agent.
 He was waived by the Patriots on August 26, 2001.

 Philadelphia Eagles

 The Philadelphia Eagles signed Neal to their practice squad on September 4, 2001.

-Second stint with Patriots
+New England Patriots (second stint)

 The Patriots re-signed Neal off the Eagles' practice squad on December 12, 2001, and he was inactive for the final three games of his 2001 rookie season, as well as the playoffs and Super Bowl XXXVI.

 In 2002, Neal made the Patriots' 53-man roster out of training camp and spent the first four games of the season inactive before making his NFL debut as a reserve in Week 5.
 The next week against the Green Bay Packers, Neal made his first career start at guard, but suffered a season-ending shoulder injury in the game and was placed on injured reserve on October 23, 2002.
 The shoulder injury caused Neal to miss the entire 2003 season as well, after being placed on the Physically Unable to Perform (PUP) list to start the season.

-After playing in two games as a reserve to start the 2004 season, Neal went on to start the final 14 games of the season, including the playoffs and the super bowl, earning his third Super Bowl ring with the team by winning Super Bowl XXXIX.
+After playing in two games as a reserve to start the 2004 season, Neal went on to start the final 14 games of the season, including the playoffs and the Super Bowl, earning his third Super Bowl ring with the team by winning Super Bowl XXXIX.
 Neal started all 16 games for the Patriots in 2005, and re-signed with the team after testing the free agent market following the season.

 Neal started 13 games in 2006 at right guard, missing three games with a shoulder injury.
 He would return in 2007 to play and start in only eight games due to injury, but started all three playoff games, including Super Bowl XLII.

 After beginning the 2008 season on the PUP list with a shoulder injury, Neal returned to play in the final 11 games of the season, starting the final nine games.
 In 2009, Neal missed time with the shoulder injury again, but played in and started 12 games.

 In March 2010, Neal was re-signed to a two-year contract.
 Neal then played in the first eight games of the 2010 season before being placed on injured reserve with the shoulder injury on December 2, 2010.

-Neal retired on March 2, 2011 after filing his retirement papers with the league.
+Neal retired on March 2, 2011.